EDIpack/EDIpack2.0/doc/examples/01_bhz.rst

 Results
 ------------------------------

-We now show some results obtained using this |edipack2| based program, starting from a simple analysis of the effect of interaction to the QSHI state.
+We now show some results obtained using this |edipack| based program, starting from a simple analysis of the effect of interaction to the QSHI state.
 For, we consider
 :math:`M=1` and fix the Hund's exchange to :math:`J/U=0.25`.
 As